csggnn/ddpg_tennis/Report.md

 algorithm modifications are only effective with appropriate parameter tuning.

-As a consequence, while tying to implement, experimenting and getting a feeling of different algorithm modification may be beneficial and interesting.
-Focusing on a single algorithm and modification and the actual contribution of that single modification to algorithm performance is by itself a very complex task requiring full attention.
+As a consequence, while tying to implement, experimenting and getting a feeling of different algorithm modification may be beneficial and interesting, in the interest of performance I expect greater benefits to be achieved by parameter tuning and possibly verification of the implementation.

+After parameters and implementation have been toroughly investigated, I would focusing on a single algorithm modification, as assessing the actual contribution of that single modification to algorithm performance is by itself a very complex task requiring full attention.

 #### My choice